 Since the main purpose of a shopping catalog is to drive sales, why not think of your catalog (whether it be printed or digital) as a shop?

 If we continue with this analogy, the cover of your shopping catalog would be the shop window, so it needs to be appealing but also informative, and let potential customers know what you are selling.
 The rest of your catalog should give people the impression that they’re walking in a shop, so you need to make it as pleasant as possible for them, and as profitable as possible for your business.
-This is why an extra attention to how products are presented, space allocation, quality of photography and layouts is much needed.
-Make sure to create hotspots for best seller products so that they are easily spotted and bring to attention special offers just like brick-to-mortar shops do.
+This is why extra attention to how products are presented, space allocation, quality of photography, and layouts are much needed.
+Make sure to create hotspots for best selling products so that they are easily spotted and bring to attention special offers just like brick-to-mortar shops do.
 And nonetheless, make the whole online catalog shopping experience easy to navigate through and enjoyable.
 Happy customers are more likely to be returning customers.

-Often underrated and questioned whether their usage actually makes an impact, shopping catalogs are maybe now more than ever not only relevant, but also a valuable asset for any business.
-Printed catalogs have been resurrected these last years by some of the big retailers, however with the current sales and marketing dynamics, online shopping catalogs are definitely gaining momentum.
+Often underrated and questioned whether their usage actually makes an impact, shopping catalogs are maybe now more than ever not only relevant but also a valuable asset for any business.
+Printed catalogs have been resurrected these last years by some of the big retailers, however, with the current sales and marketing dynamics, online shopping catalogs are definitely gaining momentum.